Here is a passage for the IELTS reading test. Solve the questions and find the strategy for solving the passage at the end of the page.

 After you think you have found all the answers recheck if your answer clearly addresses the question.
 Then carefully transfer the answers to the answer sheet.

-Answers: The first blank’s answer is 65/ sisty-five, second answer is animal life, third answer is Nebraska, fourth answer is every corner and the fifth answer is sustenance.
+The first blank’s answer is 65/ sixty-five, the second answer is animal life, the third answer is Nebraska, the fourth answer is every corner and the fifth answer is sustenance.